AKASHAorg/blog.akasha.world/_posts/2017-11-14-new-horizons.md

 ![Token States Flow]({{ site.baseurl }}/content/images/aeth-flow.jpg)

-More information alongside the full model will be released on the AKASHA beta, which takes us to the next topic.
+More information can be found in our presentation and the full model will be released on the AKASHA beta, which takes us to the next topic.

 ### Crowdsourced Crypto Economics: Towards Token 2.0